su66uu/FullForm/README.md

 ```

 > [!IMPORTANT]
-> FullForm does not scan inside sentences in the MVP.
+> FullForm does not scan inside sentences.
 If you select `Let's discuss IRL`, it looks for the full key `LET'S DISCUSS IRL`, not `IRL`.

 ## Build the Package